Keeping Portions Under Control

 Article Translations: (Spanish)

-The price we pay for such overabundance is high.
-Kids and adults who consistently overeat are at risk for developing weight problems and the medical problems associated with being overweight, including high blood pressure, high cholesterol, type 2 diabetes, bone and joint problems, breathing and sleeping problems, and even depression.
-Later in life they are at greater risk for heart disease, heart failure, and stroke.
+People who often overeat are likely to become overweight.
+They also risk getting a number of medical problems, including high blood pressure, high cholesterol, type 2 diabetes, bone and joint problems, breathing and sleeping problems, and even depression.
+Adults who are overweight or obese are at greater risk for heart disease, heart failure, and stroke.

 The Truth About Serving Sizes

-One reason that kids and adults eat too much at meals is that they tend to eat what's on their plate.
-Thus, as portions have gone up, so have the calories consumed.
+One reason that people eat too much at meals is that they tend to eat what's on their plate.
+As portions have increased, so have the calories we eat.
 So it's helpful to understand the difference between serving sizes and recommended amounts of different foods.

 Serving sizes.
-Contrary to popular belief, the serving size on a food label is not telling you the amount you should be eating.
-The serving size is a guide to help you see how many calories and nutrients — as well as how much fat, sugar, and salt — are in a specific quantity of that food.
+The serving size on a food label is not telling you the amount you should eat.
+The serving size is a guide to help you see how many calories and nutrients — as well as how much fat, sugar, and salt — are in that quantity of that food.

 But when it comes to foods that are high in calories, sugar, or fat, the serving size is a useful guide to alert you that you may be getting more than is healthy.
-If your son gulps down a 20-ounce bottle of soda in one sitting, the amount he consumed is 20 ounces.
-But if the label shows the serving size is 8 ounces, not only did he have 2½ servings, he also had 2½ times the listed calories as well as 2½ times the sugar.
+Let's say you buy a 3-ounce bag of cookies and you eat the whole bag.
+If the label shows the serving size is 1 ounce, not only did you have 3 servings, you also had 3 times the listed calories as well as 3 times the sugar.

 Recommended amounts.
-Serving sizes tell you how much nutrition you're getting from a particular food but they don't tell you which foods you need to stay healthy — or how much of those foods you should eat.
+Serving sizes tell you how much nutrition you're getting from a food but they don't tell you which foods you need to stay healthy — or how much of those foods to eat.
 That's where the U.S. Department of Agriculture's MyPlate comes in.

-A great way to visualize appropriate portion sizes is to use the concept of the "divided plate."
+A great way to think about healthy portion sizes is to use the concept of the "divided plate."
 Think of a plate divided into four equal sections:

 - Use one of the top sections for protein.